 </div>

-2. escapeandeFilter: Explicitly strengthen escaping
+2. escapeandeFilter: Explicitly Enhanced Escaping

-Although the default behavior of AnQi CMS is to automatically escape, but if you have some reason (such as, you go throughautoescape offDisabled the automatic escaping feature of a certain block, or wish to perform double confirmation in extreme cases), it is necessary to explicitly escape the variable content, and you can useescapeFilter.
-Its alias ise.
-Both functions are exactly the same.
+Although AnQi CMS defaults to automatic escaping, but if you have a reason (such as, you go throughautoescape offDisabled the automatic escaping of a block, or in extreme cases, a double confirmation is needed), you need to explicitly escape the variable content, you can useescapeFilter.
+Its alias iseBoth have the same function.

 <p>显式转义的内容:{{ user_comment|escape }}</p>